quang-do-se/spring-cert/07-security.md

 ### Why do you need method security?
 What type of object is typically secured at the method level (think of its purpose not its Java type).

 Method security is an additional level of security in web applications but can also be the only layer of security in applications that do not expose a web interface.

-`@Secured` annotation is both method-level and class-level annotation.

-- To enable Method Security, add `@EnableGlobalMethodSecurity(secureEnabled = true)` on a Configuration class and add `@Secured("<ROLE>")` on the target method.
-  - It causes the class containing the method to be wrapped in a secure proxy (AOP) to restrict access only to users with certain `<ROLE>`
+It causes the class containing the secured method to be wrapped in a secure proxy (AOP).

 Method Security is usually used in **Service** classes in the service layer of an application.